se4ai2324-uniba/MalURLs/README.md

 The system is designed to classify malicious URLs using features extracted by the URL itself.
 Using a supervised approach, it employs a Random Forest to detect URls and a module to extract 15 features from the URL string.
 The system has demostrated good performances compared to the state-of-art and it is useful for the everyday-use in web navigation.

 The model has been realized for the Machine Learning exam, a.y.
+2022-2023;
-2022-2023; the model card is available [here](https://github.com/se4ai2324-uniba/MalURLs/blob/master/models/README.md)
+- The model card is available [here](models/README.md)
+- The data card is available [here](data/README.md)

 # 2) Machine learning pipeline
 For the creation of the ml pipeline we use dvc, the pipeline consists of five stages: